adamjos/datasciencecoursera/Getting-and-Cleaning-Data-Project/README.md

 ## Instructions to read the tidy data set

-Load the data.table library and then use the read.table function, with "stringsAsFactors = FALSE".
-To simplify viewing the data frame, use the dplyr package and transform the data frame to a tibble using the tbl_df function.
-One can now print the contents of the data frame to the console or view it with the View() function.
+Load the *data.table* library and then use the *read.table()* function, with *"stringsAsFactors = FALSE"*.
+To simplify viewing the data frame, use the *dplyr* package and transform the data frame to a tibble using the *tbl_df()* function.
+One can now print the contents of the data frame to the console or view it with the *View()* function.